loretoparisi/netflix_challenge/data/good_predictions/README.txt

 Further details on predictions in this folder:

+GLOBALS_QUAL_-1.201: This was generated on May 20 at 11:10 pm.
+Global effects was run with 10 levels on the entire dataset.

 KNN_ON_GLOBALS_QUAL_0.436: This was generated on May 20 at 10:30 pm. kNN with MIN_COMMON = 30 and MAX_WEIGHT = 80 was run on the residuals of the
 unbounded predictions of a 6-level global effects run.